Sleep and mental health

 - Avoid caffeine and alcohol before bed.
 They can stop you falling asleep and prevent deep sleep.

 - Only use your bed for sleep or sex.
-Your bed should be associated with sleep.
+Unlike most physical activity, sex makes us sleepy.

 - Avoid using screens in the evening, including on smartphones and tablets.
 The light from the screen can have a negative effect on sleep, and social media, news and games can all stimulate your brain and make you feel anxious.